Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: The Proofs of Our Theoretical Results

-We observe that $G$ has a maximum cycle packing ${\mathcal C}$ with $s_p({\mathcal C})=d_p'$ if and only if $B$ has a perfect matching with $k_p$ edges of each colour~$p\in \{0,\ldots,n\}$.
+We observe that $G$ has a maximum cycle packing ${\mathcal C}$ with $s_p({\mathcal C})=d_p'$ if and only if $B$ has a perfect matching with $k_p$ edges of each colour~$p\in \{1,\ldots,n+1\}$.

 As each $k_i$ can only have a value between $0$ and $|E|=|A|+n=O(|A|)$, the above reduction implies that the set of unordered deviation vectors has size $|A|^{O(n)}$ for any allocation $x$ for $(N,v)$.
-We can find each of these vectors in $|A|^{O(n)}$ time by a randomized algorithm, as $q$-\textsc{Exact Perfect Matching} is solvable in $|E|^{\mathcal{O}(q)}$ time with $q$ colours with a randomized algorithm \cite{GKMST2012}. \end{proof}
+We can find each of these vectors in $|A|^{O(n)}$ time by a randomized algorithm, as $q$-\textsc{Exact Perfect Matching} is solvable in $|E|^{O(q)}$ time with $q$ colours with a randomized algorithm \cite{GKMST2012}. \end{proof}

+We cannot hope to derandomize the algorithm from Theorem~\ref{t-general} without first solving {$2$-\textsc{Exact Perfect Matching}} problem in polynomial time, as we now show.

+\begin{theorem} Every instance of $2$-\textsc{Exact Perfect Matching} can be reduced in polynomial time to checking whether a partitioned permutation game $(N,v)$ with only 2 players has a solution with no deviation from a target allocation $x$. \end{theorem}

-We cannot hope to derandomize the algorithm from Theorem~\ref{t-general} without first solving {$2$-\textsc{Exact Perfect Matching}} problem in polynomial time.
-In order to see this, let $B=(U,W;E)$ be a bipartite graph with $|U|=|W|=n$ for some integer~$n$ whose edges in $E$ are coloured either red or blue.
-We construct a digraph $D$ by replacing every edge $e=uv$ with a directed $3$-cycle on arcs $(u,w_e)$, $(w_e,v)$, $(v,u)$, where $w_e$ is a new vertex that has only $u$ and $v$ as its neighbours in $D$.
-Let $V_1$ consist of all vertices $w_e$, for which $e$ is a red edge in $E$.
-Let $V_2=V(D)\setminus V_1$.
-Now, $(B,k,n-k)$ is a yes-instance of {\sc $2$-Exact Perfect Matching} if and only if $D$ has a cycle packing ${\mathcal C}$ with $s_1({\mathcal C})=k$ and $s_2({\mathcal C})=3n-k$.
+\begin{proof} Take an instance $I=(B,k_1,k_2)$ of {$2$-\textsc{Exact Perfect Matching}}.
+Let $B=(U,W;E)$ be the bipartite graph in $I$ with $|U|=|W|=n$ for some integer~$n$ whose edges are coloured either red (colour~$1$) or blue (colour~$2$).
+We may suppose that $n=k_1+k_2$, otherwise $I$ is clearly a no-instance.
+We construct a digraph $G$ from $B$ by replacing every edge $e=uw$ with a directed $3$-cycle on arcs $(u,v_e)$, $(v_e,w)$, $(w,u)$, where $w_e$ is a new vertex that has only $u$ and $v$ as its neighbours in $G$.

+Let the first player's set $V_1$ consist of all vertices $v_e$, for which $e$ is a red edge in $E$ and let the other player's vertex set be $V_2=V\setminus V_1$.
+This defines a partitioned permutation game $(N,v)$.
+Let the target allocation $x$ be given by $x=(k_1,3n-k_1)$.